NethermindEth/Forta-Agents/DYDX-Bots/Roles_Monitor/README.md

 ## Description

-This agent detects transactions with large Tether transfers
+This bot detects changes in roles in both the Safety Module and Liquidity Module contracts.

 ## Supported Chains